simoneldevig/react-native-static-server/README.md

 ```ts
 server.hostname: string;
 ```
-**Readonly** property, it holds hostname used by the server.
+Readonly property.
+It holds hostname used by the server.
 If server instance was constructed without `nonLocal` option (default), the `.hostname` property will equal "`localhost`" from the beginning.
 Otherwise, it will be empty string till the first launch of server instance, after which it will be equal to IP